isabellapoles/Retinal-Vessels-Segmentation/README.md

 12 images in the informative group (high contrasted blood vessels with respect to the background and absence of illumination artifacts), 5 images in the low contrast image group (presence of shadows of various colors (yellow, orange and blue), non uniform illumination and lower contrast between the vessel structures and the background), 3 images in the artifacts image group (affected by strong light reflectance artifacts).

 ## Algorithm
 The dataset subdivision reflects also the algorithm architecture that has been structured in three parallel flows, each one specialized to assess the proper image group.
+Each flow is implemented in one FOLD.

 ### FOLD Informative image group